Period Acne: How Sex Hormones Impact Your SkinSeptember 14, 2021

 In conclusion, by understanding the hormonal shifts behind each phase, one can anticipate and adjust to optimize her mood, energy levels and skin condition to avoid period acne, despite the intense hormonal changes.
 Other ways you can deal with period acne breakouts include avoiding irritating products, such as greasy sunscreens, cosmetics, oils, and concealers as well as limiting your exposure to UV rays by staying out of the sun when possible.

 It is also recommended to wash your face after activities that cause you to sweat and only use acne products as directed according to your dermatologist.
 Applying too much product will irritate and dry out your skin which may worsen your period acne.
-For additional tips, click here to read more about a natural acne treatment.Tags: Acne, Skincare
+For additional tips, click here to read more about a natural acne treatment.Tags: ~All Topics, Acne, Skincare